-MCD includes a group of diseases with systemic inflammatory phenotypes, ranging from mild symptoms to life-threatening multiorgan failure.
+MCD includes a group of diseases with systemic inflammatory phenotypes, ranging from mild symptoms to life-threatening multi-organ failure.
 Some subtypes of MCD have defined etiologies such as HHV-8 infection in HHV-8-MCD or a neoplastic plasma cell clone in POEMS-MCD.
 However, the driver of increased IL-6 production and subsequent cytokine storm in iMCD has not been defined.
 Similarly, the inciting event for UCD and its relationship to MCD is unknown.
-Recently, an association between a germline mutation of Mediterranean fever (MEFV) gene, a gene implicated in familial Mediterranean fever, and iMCD was reported.21 However, it is unclear if this case truly represents iMCD or familial Mediterranean fever due to the clinical overlap between these diseases.
-Similarly, a germline mutation in FAS, a gene implicated in autoimmune lymphoproliferative syndrome (ALPS), was recently reported in an iMCD patient and his father with UCD, but these patients may be more appropriately considered to have ALPS.17 Thus far, a clear genomic alteration causing iMCD has not been found.
-In addition, the pathogen hypothesis other than HHV-8 has proven to be unlikely.8 The paraneoplastic hypothesis is gaining attention as increasing numbers of clonal alterations have been reported in patients with UCD and iMCD, where the underlying clonal neoplastic process could potentially lead to lymph node findings characteristic of CD and increased IL-6 in iMCD (Table S2).
-Notably, Li et al6 reported platelet-derived growth factor receptor β (PDGFRB) Asn666Ser mutations in 17% (7/41) patients with UCD using whole exome sequencing (WES).
-These authors further demonstrated that the PDFGRB Asn666Ser mutations were localized to non-hematopoietic stromal cells.
-It is hypothesized that a clonal population of stromal cells may lead to increased cytokine production at least locally; however, this hypothesis has yet to be proven.
-In our UCD patient (#5) who underwent NGS, a PDGFRB alteration was not detected, but a novel ALK gene fusion was found.
+Recently, an association between a germline mutation of Mediterranean fever (MEFV) gene, a gene implicated in familial Mediterranean fever, and iMCD was reported.
+However, it is unclear if this case truly represents iMCD or familial Mediterranean fever due to the clinical overlap between these diseases.
+Similarly, a germline mutation in FAS, a gene implicated in autoimmune lymphoproliferative syndrome (ALPS), was recently reported in an iMCD patient and his father with UCD, but these patients may be more appropriately considered to have ALPS.
+Thus far, a clear genomic alteration causing iMCD has not been found.
+In addition, the pathogen hypothesis other than HHV-8 has proven to be unlikely.